isomerpages/govtech-stp/_vaccinated-travel-lane/VTL Air/VTL (Air) Checklist for Travel to Singapore.md

 <div style="padding:10px 10px 10px 10px; margin-bottom:0px; line-height:1.35; background-color:#d5d5d5; font-size:18px;" id="1A">
 <input id="1A" type="checkbox" class="box"><label for="1A" class="box">&nbsp;&nbsp;<b>Stage 1A: Obtain an accepted proof of vaccination</b></label></div>
 <div style="padding:10px; margin-bottom:10px; line-height:1.35; background-color:#f8f8f8; font-size:18px;">
 	<p style="padding: 0px; margin-top:10px; font-size:18px; line-height:1.35;">Travellers <u>must</u> obtain any of the acceptable proof of vaccination to be eligible for the VTL. <br><br>You may check for the acceptable proof of vaccination based on their countries/regions of issuance below.
-The upload instructions for STVs and LTVPs will be required for <b>Stage 1B</b>.
+The upload instructions for Short-Term Visitors (STVs) and MOM Work Permit Holders (WPHs) will be required for <b>Stage 1B</b>.
 The QR codes of certain vaccination certificates can be verified by travellers themselves before application.
 Travellers are strongly encouraged to verify these using the verification tools provided. </p>
+<p style="padding: 0px; margin-top:10px; font-size:18px; line-height:1.35;">MOM LTPHs may also obtain an acceptance letter from the <a href="https://eservices.ica.gov.sg/STO1/VCP" target="_blank">Vaccination Check Portal</a> and present it in lieu of an accepted proof of vaccination.</p>
 	<p style="padding: 0px; margin-top:10px; font-size:18px; line-height:1.35;"><u><b>Accepted Proof of Vaccination by Countries/Regions of Issuance (Click to Expand)</b></u> </p>
 <input id="Singapore-cert" type="checkbox" class="accordion">
 <label style="background:linear-gradient(360deg, #aeb2b6, #eef2f3); color:black;" for="Singapore-cert" class="accordion"><b>Singapore</b></label>